 - Purchase the complete Expat Arrivals Bahrain (PDF)

-Expats looking for accommodation in Bahrain will almost certainly find bigger, better property options available to them than back home.
-Regardless of whether expats prefer a modern apartment in a lofty high-rise, an expansive villa outside of the city centre, or a cookie-cutter home in a safe and secure expat compound, there are options to satisfy any taste or budget.
+Expats looking for accommodation in Bahrain will almost certainly find bigger and better property options available to them than back home.
+Regardless of whether expats prefer a modern apartment in a lofty high-rise, an expansive villa outside of the city centre, or a cookie-cutter home in a safe and secure expat compound, there are options to satisfy all tastes and budgets.

 The first factor to consider is the location of a property.
 Expats will need to decide whether they want to be in the city centre of Manama or farther out in the suburbs.
 Though the difference is a mere 10- to 30-minute commute, the type of accommodation available differs according to area.

 Expats with families who want larger properties are more likely to find these outside the city centre.
 They will also need to consider proximity to good international schools.

 Expat compounds are a popular option for foreigners.
 The insular community, added security, access to amenities and the spirit of camaraderie are all major drawcards for those who choose to live in these compounds.

 Furnished, unfurnished and semi-furnished homes are all available in Bahrain.
 Semi-furnished accommodation generally includes the provision of kitchen appliances, air conditioners and curtains, while unfurnished often means completely bare.
 Fully furnished accommodation in Bahrain comes comprehensively equipped and, in many cases, stylishly decorated.

 There's no shortage of good furniture stores in Bahrain, and artisans and craftsmen can also be commissioned to make some truly unique fittings and innovative household goods.
 As a result, many expats choose the semi-furnished or unfurnished route.